RocketCommunicationsInc/astro-components/src/components/rux-classification-marking/README.md

 #### Marking Type Declaration
- By default classificatin markings rendered in banner format.
+ By default classification markings rendered in banner format.
 Applying the ```tag``` property attribute sets the marking type.
 The `tag` attribute property defines the classification marking as a tag.

 ##### Banner Marking Type
 ```javascript